-Method: Heat oil in a pan, add garam masala and garlic for two minutes until adding the tomatoes, mushrooms, courgette and coriander.
+For filling: Heat oil in a pan, add garam masala and garlic for two minutes until adding the tomatoes, mushrooms, courgette and coriander.
 Squash the tomatoes and then add the spinach.

-Mix the finely chopped spring onion, red chilli and ground pepper in with the beaten eggs and pour into a heated pan.
+For the omelette: Mix the finely chopped spring onion, red chilli and ground pepper in with the beaten eggs and pour into a heated pan.
 You'll know when it's done.

-Top with coriander, Sriracha and half an avocado.
+Top with coriander, sriracha and half an avocado.
 The easiest and simplest Indian spiced breakfast.

 Time: 20 minutes

-Method: Squeeze the grated courgette inside a tea towel or kitchen cloth to get rid of water.
+For the fritters: Squeeze the grated courgette inside a tea towel or kitchen cloth to get rid of water.
 I haven't added a measurement of plain flour to use because I usually just go with my gut.
 Usually four heaped tablespoons of plain flour, crack in the eggs and mix.
 Then add in the courgette and season with salt and pepper (and any other spices you fancy, sometimes I add chilli).